 This tracks minutes read as a competition with other classrooms.
 Since your class is likely a class size of 1, your odds of winning are slim.
 But there are still fun rewards.
 Register as an educator.
 Scholastic recognizes that homeschool teachers are real teachers and makes it easy to choose homeschooling as an option in the registration forms.
 Once registered as a school, you add a class for each student’s grade, and then add the students to your class.
 Scholastic generates a username and password for each student.
 Students can then go in and log their minutes, earning rewards and gaining access to fun extras.
 There is also a section for parents, with more fun ideas for summer reading.
-Parents can register in the Summer Reading Sweepstakes each week for a chance to win $10 credit to Scholastic and other goodies.

 Pizza Hut always has a great Book-It program year round, but they also host a summer reading program, logging minutes that can inspire some extra reading fun.

 Students log reading for two weeks to earn 10 free tokens for their next trip to Chuck E. Cheese’s.
 A food purchase is required, making this not a great deal, but if you are planning to go anyway, you might as well enjoy free tokens!

 Students 8th grade and under earn Bookworm Bucks when they log 300 minutes of reading over the summer.
 Parents can read to younger children so that they can earn bucks before they can read.
 High school students earn bucks by submitting book reviews!